zecollokaris/Encrypter-Java/README.md

 ## DESCRIPTION

-An **Encrypter** is a type of substitution in which each letter is shifted a certain number of places also known as a key, down the alphabet.
+An **Encrypter :lock_with_ink_pen:** is a type of substitution in which each letter is shifted a certain number of places also known as a key, down the alphabet.
 For example, with a shift of 1, A would be replaced by B, B would become C, and so on.
 For more information on it, you can check this out ```https://en.wikipedia.org/wiki/Caesar_cipher```.

-## THE PROBLEM
+## THE PROBLEM :lock_with_ink_pen:

 Implement: both encoding, and decoding.
 The key is an integer from 1 to 25.
 This application rotates the letters of the alphabet (A to Z).
 The encoding replaces each letter with the 1st to 25th next letter in the alphabet (wrapping Z to A).
 So key 2 encrypts "HI" to "JK", but key 20 encrypts "HI" to "BC".